Family Caregiving Tips: Cooking for Your Loved One

 Older adults have about the same nutritional needs as a young adult, but with some differences:

 Choose carbohydrates wisely.
 The main role of carbohydrates is to provide energy.
 Carbohydrates also contain fiber that can help protect against heart disease and promote regularity.
-The best carbohydrate-containing foods are whole grains, vegetables, fruits and legumes.
+The best carbohydrate-containing foods are whole grains, vegetables, fruits beans, peas and lentils.
 It is important to be careful in how you choose your carbohydrates.
 Sugars can be naturally present in foods, but some processed foods may have added sugars (high in calories, low in nutrients).
-Some tips for choosing your carbohydrates: eat a variety of fruits, more dark green or orange vegetables and dry beans or peas several times a week.
+Some tips for choosing your carbohydrates: eat a variety of fruits, more dark green or orange vegetables and beans, peas and lentils several times a week.
 Half of your grains should be whole grains.

 How might this look in food portions?
-For a 1,600 calorie diet, older adults will need approximately 1 ½ cups of fruit each day; 2 cups of vegetables each day, with 1 cup being dry beans or peas each week; and 5 ounces of grains each day (at least 3 ounces should be whole grains).
-A 2,000 calorie diet will need approximately 2 cups of fruit each day, 2 ½ cups of vegetables each day with 1 ½ cups being dry beans or peas each week, and 6 ounces of grains each day (at least 3 ounces should be whole grains).
+For a 1,600 calorie diet, older adults will need approximately 1 ½ cups of fruit each day; 2 cups of vegetables each day, with 1 cup being beans, peas and lentils each week; and 5 ounces of grains each day (at least 3 ounces should be whole grains).
+A 2,000 calorie diet will need approximately 2 cups of fruit each day, 2 ½ cups of vegetables each day with 1 ½ cups being beans, peas and lentls each week, and 6 ounces of grains each day (at least 3 ounces should be whole grains).

 The best carbohydrate-containing foods are whole grains, vegetables, fruits and legumes.